This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add CARROT, ONION, GARLIC, GINGER and sauté until tender, stirring as needed.
+- Add CARROT, ONION, GARLIC, GINGER and sauté a few minutes until tender.

 - Add CURRY PASTE and sauté a few minutes, stirring as needed.

-- Stir in PUMPKIN PUREE, TOMATOES, CHICKPEAS, LENTILS, COCONUT MILK, VEGETABLE BROTH, and SALT.
-Note: The kale can be added during or after pressure cooking cycle.
+- Stir in PUMPKIN PUREE, TOMATOES, CHICKPEAS, LENTILS, COCONUT MILK, VEGETABLE BROTH, SALT, and KALE.

 Serving and storage